dominodatalab/domino-training-wine-quality/README.md

 ### Lab 1.3 - Defining Project Tasks
 ***Documentation: [Add Project tasks](https://docs.dominodatalab.com/en/latest/user_guide/4e60ef/add-project-tasks/)***

-[//]: # In the left pane of your Project, navigate to *Govern* > *Tasks*.
+[I reversed the order of these two options.
+Reason: newest way should be listed first!
+Older methods, last]: #

-In the left pane of your Project, navigate to *Overview* > *Tasks*.
-Depending on your version of Domino, you may also find this by navigating to *Govern* > *Tasks*.
+1. In the left pane of your Project, navigate to *Govern* > *Tasks*.
+Depending on your version of Domino, you may also find this by navigating to *Overview* > *Tasks*.

-In the top right of the Tasks window, click *Add Task*.
+2. In the top right of the Tasks window, click *Add Task*.

-Enter *Explore Data* for the task name.
-Update the stage to *Data Acquisition and Exploration*.
-Assign yourself or one of your project collaborators as an owner of the task.
-Click *Save*.
+3. Enter *Explore Data* for the task name.
+4. Update the stage to *Data Acquisition and Exploration*.
+5. Assign yourself or one of your project collaborators as an owner of the task.
+6. Click *Save*.

 ![5-ProjectTask](readme_images/ProjectTask.png)
 <!---